Transmission Repair And Cost

 It sounds like you might have a problem with your transmission.

-How much do transmission repairs cost?
+How much do transmission fixes cost?

-The answer really depends on the severity of the damage.
+The answer really depends on the intensity of the damage.
 If all it needs is a fluid change, you’re looking at a cost between $80-$250.
 To repair a fluid leak, expect to spend between $150-$200, and for a solenoid shift replacement, $150-$400.

 However, the cost to repair a transmission pales in comparison to how much you’ll spend on reconstructing or replacing one.